Jollysoni/File-Sharing-System/README.md

 the following features:

 1. Added the name of the client computer to the title of the window.
-2. Unified look for file name + buttons (visually grouped).
+2. Users are able to upload files from the local device
+3. Users can see the contents of the file in a "Preview" section at the bottom of the window
-3. Custom icons/buttons beside each file:
+4. Custom icons/buttons beside each file:
-- 🗑 Delete : Removes the file from that folder
+   - 🗑: Deletes the file from that folder
-- ℹ Properties: Tells the size of the file, Name, Timestamp
+   - ℹ : Gives the user details about the properties of the file including the size of the file, name of the file, and a timestamp of when the file was last updated

 ## How to Run The Application